-5 The Teachers and Support Staff
+5 The role of Teachers

 - 5.1 Staff will take all forms of bullying seriously and act positively in order to prevent incidents from taking place. - A restorative approach will be taken in order to: find out what has happened; identify how those involved feel about what has happened; understand how those involved have been affected; decide what needs to be done in order to restore relationships and to reduce the risk of further incidents.
-Parents may be asked to engage with their restorative process if appropriate. - 5.3 Records of bullying incidents / behaviour are stored on our online management system (this includes behaviour outside the school which affects relationships within school). - The Headteacher / Senior Leaders will work with the class teacher to ensure that appropriate action is taken in all cases of bullying; this may include: - A restorative meeting with all persons involved; - Positive support for the victim and offender in the form of actions and targets which must be met (this may be set out in a behaviour monitoring card or an anti-bullying contract); - Meetings to review behaviour & targets; - Withdrawal of privileges for the offender, loss of social times and / or periods of internal isolation; - Suspension, or in the most serious cases, permanent exclusion.
+Parents will be asked to attend restorative meetings as appropriate. - 5.3 Staff will keep records of incidents that happen during school time (this includes any activity taking place outside of the school day but which is related to school, including the journey to and from school).
+These records will typically include a behaviour log of all those involved in suspected bullving (victim and bully / bullies). - 5.4 The Headteacher / Senior Leaders will work with the class teacher to ensure that appropriate action is taken in all cases of bullying; this may include: - Restorative meeting with all persons involved, including parents when appropriate - Positive support for victim and offender in the form of actions and targets which must be met (this may be set out in a behaviour monitoring card or an anti-bullying contract) - Meetings to review targets & relationship - Withdrawal of privileges for the offender, supervision at social times and / or periods of internal - Isolation - Fixed term, or in the most serious cases, permanent exclusion.